 If you wish to keep millennial talent engaged, it is important to offer them perks and various unusual rewards.
 When employees are feeling appreciated, they will usually work harder and be more creative.
 One perk you can offer employees is the ability to work at home.
-The company might offer employees exclusive parking spots, longer lunch breaks or the ability to have first dibs on task selections.
-When your team feels like they are paid more than just the salary for their efforts, the productivity shoots up.
+The company might offer employees exclusive parking spots, longer lunch breaks, or the ability to have first dibs on task selections.
+When your team feels like they are paid more than just the salary for their efforts, productivity shoots up.

 Another unusual reward to attract millennials and keep them engaged is to offer prize draw raffles.
 The raffle might include donations to the employee’s favorite charitable organizations on the company’ dime.
 Giving away travel vouchers can also work wonders.

 The next generation of recruiters is going to have to think outside the box.
 What has worked in the past will not work with millennials.
 Companies that succeed are those that manage to adapt their recruitment strategy and bag the top millennial talent.